 What looked like a futuristic landscape has the edge taken off it, thanks to the actual year being quite average.

-Now that 2022 has rolled around, what did films of the past say it would be like?
+Now that 2022 has rolled around and nearly gone, what did films of the past say it would be like?
 And how about our immediate future?
 Prepare to enter a whole new dimension of bizarre predictions…

 Charlton Heston starred in one of the most infamous flicks of all time.
 What is the futuristic food source of the title?
 As most are aware by now, the raw ingredients proved a little near the knuckle.
 Or, you might say, close to the bone!